jumbochain/docs/docs/05-tutorials/developing-smart-contracts/ERC20-token-on-jumbo-blockchain/index.md

 npm install @openzeppelin/contracts
 ```

 We will also need dotenv.
+Install it with following.

 ```bash
 npm install dotenv